-In the case of shapefiles, MILDOS-AREA has the capability to re-project the data in the layer into the UTM projection selected for the map.
-Many data are available in shapefile format that use decimal degree coordinates.
-When MILDOS-AREA loads a specified shapefile and determines that it is not in the proper UTM format, it will save the re-projected data in a new file and then load the new file (if the user does not cancel the operation).
+Many data available in shapefile format use decimal degree coordinates.
+When MILDOS4 loads a specified shapefile and determines that it is not in the proper UTM format, it will save the re-projected data in a new file and then load the new file (if the user does not cancel the operation).